Donald Trump on Immigration, Pros and Cons of His Policies

 On January 26, 2018, Trump released an immigration plan.
 It would offer a 12-year path to citizenship for 1.8 million immigrants who arrived in the United States illegally as children.
 It would replace President Obama's Deferred Action for Childhood Arrivals program.

 The plan budgets $25 billion for a wall along the border with Mexico.
 It ends the practice of "catch and release."
 It prohibits green cards for distant relatives of immigrants.
 Cards would only be available to spouses and children.
 The plan ends the diversity visa lottery.

-On January 9, 2018, the U.S. District Court in San Francisco ruled that "Dreamers" are protected.
+On January 9, 2018, the U.S. District Court in San Francisco ruled that "Dreamers" are protected from deportation.
 Those eligible for DACA cannot be deported until the matter is resolved in court.
 The judgement overrides Trump's announcement that he would end DACA on March 5, 2018.
 Trump wants Congress to create a replacement.

 The Cato Institute estimated that elimination of DACA could cost the economy $215 billion over 10 years.
 That's the amount of lost spending power from these employed young people.